aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 ```

 In order to ensure ability to generate stable code for _union-like_ types in statically typed languages, the possible
-_candidate types_ of an aliased _type union_ must however be restricted to prevent name collisions:
+_candidate types_ of an aliased _type union_ must however be restricted (through `jsii` compile-time validation) to
+prevent name collisions:

 - all candidates **must** have distinct _unqalified names_:
   ```ts